Spey casting

 Spey casting is a casting technique used in fly fishing.
 Spey casting can be accomplished with either a normal length fly rod, or a rod referred to as a double-handed fly rod, often called a Spey rod.
 Spey rods can also be used for standard overhead casting.
+Spey casting differentiates itself from other fly fishing techniques as it has no back-cast (the fly never goes behind the caster).

 Spey casting is used for fishing large rivers for salmon and large trout such as steelhead and sea trout.
-Spey technique is also used in saltwater surf casting.
+The spey technique is also used in saltwater surf casting.
 All of these situations require the angler to cast larger flies long distances.
-The two-handed Spey technique allows more powerful casts and avoids obstacles on the shore by keeping most of the line in front of the angler.
+The two-handed Spey technique allows for more powerful casts, but even one-handed spey casting helps avoid obstacles like high banks or rock faces on the shore by keeping most of the line in front of the angler.